Who Are “Mobile Game Whales”?

-There are plenty of fish in the sea.
-But not all fish are the same.
-And some fish are simply a better catch than others.
-In the past few years, term “whale” started to be more often used for describing a tiny group (around 2%) of users that drives the most revenue for mobile apps and game publishers.
+There are plenty of fish mammals in the sea.
+But not all fish mammals are the same – some are simply better than others.
+In the past few years, the term “whales” has been used to describe a tiny group of users (around 2%) that drives the most revenue for mobile apps and game publishers.

-According to data, in most top grossing games, the whales represent the smallest percentage of users but are responsible for up to 50% or more in revenue sales of an app.
+According to data, in most top-grossing games, the whales represent the smallest percentage of users who are responsible for up to 50% or more in revenue sales of an app.

 This type of user won’t be that easy to “catch”.
-Top grossing companies will sometimes pay more than $500 USD for a “super whale” type of user.
-It might seem like a lot, but if that user spends thousands in the game, then the investment is completely justified.
+Top-grossing companies will sometimes pay more than $500 for a “super whale” type of user.
+It might seem like a lot, but if that user spends thousands of in-game, the investment is completely justified.

-ARPU or “Average Revenue Per User” is a metric which will help you understand whether your business model/monetization strategy works (or not).
+ARPU or “Average Revenue Per User” is a metric that will help you understand whether your business model/monetization strategy works (or not).

 When you’re acquiring users via different marketing channels, you’ll see that the ARPU can vary from channel to channel.

-Keeping a track of ARPU per channel/source from which users were acquired can help you understand what channel is making you money.
+Keeping track of ARPU per channel/source can help you understand what channel is making you money.
 Calculating ARPU is easy.
 Divide the revenue with the number of users in a specific period of time (i.e. day – ARPDAU, week – ARPWAU, month – ARPMAU).
 Want to know what’s your ARPDAU or ARPWAU?
 Use the same formula over the desired period of time.

 Why is ARPDAU important to track?

-If you track your ARPDAU, you’ll easily see how some changes or events are affecting the revenue you’re making.
-Whether you’re changing the placement of your ads, trying out new creatives or added a new ad format to your app, you’ll notice positive (or negative) trends that will tell you how to optimize further to achieve the maximum revenue.
+If you track your ARPDAU, you’ll see how some changes or events are affecting the revenue you’re making.
+Whether you’re changing the placement of your ads, trying out new creatives, or adding a new ad format to your app, you’ll notice positive (or negative) trends that will tell you how to optimize further to achieve maximum revenue.

-ARPDAU within strategy games has soared by 199.9% to 21 cents while in casino games, ARPDAU has risen 41.6%!
+ARPDAU within strategy games has soared by 199.9%, while in casino games ARPDAU has risen by 41.6%!

-Whales are still important in the world of mobile games, but they’re not as important as they used to be.
-John Koetsier, VP of Singular, in an article about mobile games whales mentioned that he personally have spoken to a game publisher who had a whale on her platform that had cumulatively spent over $1 million on her casual mobile game.
+In the world of mobile gaming, whales are still important, not as important as they used to be.
+John Koetsier, VP of Singular, in an article about mobile game whales mentioned that he spoke to a casual mobile game publisher who had a whale who spent over $1 million on her platform.